Justin Blackmon*, WR, Oklahoma State

 Chris Owusu, WR, Stanford

-Height: 6-2.
-Weight: 201.
-Projected 40 Time: 4.46.
-Projected Round (2012): 5-6.
-12/12/11: Owusu had a disappointing season.
-The senior wide out had the best quarterback in the nation throwing him passes, yet he struggled to get open at times.
+Owusu had a disappointing season.
+The senior wide out had the No.1 pick in the draft throwing him passes, yet he struggled to get open at times.
 Owusu was inconsistent from play-to-play.
 He has the skill set and physical talent to be much more productive.
-Thus far in 2011, Owusu has 35 receptions for 376 yards and two touchdowns.
-He missed the final three games because of injuries.
-He has been an underachiever this season and his draft stock has gone down.

 8/19/11: NFL scouts have spoken highly about Chris Owusu to Walterfootball.com.
 That praise came despite a knee injury which limited him to only 25 receptions for 396 yards and three touchdowns in eight games in 2010.
 A year earlier, Owusu caught 37 passes for 682 yards and five scores.
 Last year's leading receiver, Doug Baldwin, has graduated and with Andrew Luck returning it is very possible that Owusu has a big 2011 season.